hazelweakly/hazelweakly.me/src/pages/resume.md

 ---
 title: Résumé
-order: 3
+order: 4
-description: Experienced engineer specialized in feedback loops, developer experience, reliability, and build systems, with a focus on blending theory with pragmatism and embracing empathy.
+description: Experienced engineer specialized in developer experience and distributed systems, with a focus on blending theory with pragmatism while embracing empathy.
 ---

 {{ "html" | generateResume | safe }}